 If you see yourself as a serious spiritual seeker who is striving to evolve, there are three key values of life that you will find necessary to adopt.
-Each of them are directed to match the three aspects of your personality – your body, emotions and intellect.

-Truthfulness – the ability to live up to our ideals
+Values 1: Truthfulness—the ability to live up to our ideals

 We know that to be honest and speak the truth is truthfulness.
 But there’s more.